Play Therapy

 What is Play Therapy?

 In contrast to traditional “talk therapy”, play therapy uses play (the natural language of children) to provide a safe and supportive environment for children to express themselves and explore their thoughts and feelings.
+As a Registered Play Therapist™ through the Association of Play Therapy Jacy specializes in supporting children ages 3-12.

-Grief and Loss
+Grief and loss

 What to Expect